 • Several patients referred to neurologists may have undergone acupuncture treatments.
 Some of these patients may be reluctant to disclose folk medical treatments to Western physicians; therefore, such information may have to be elicited by questioning.

 • Some patients may request to be referred to an acupuncturist.
 The neurologist may have to decide if acupuncture could be useful for the patient in a situation where no relief has been obtained by conventional treatments.

 • Neurologists should be familiar with rare neurologic complications of acupuncture.

 • Mechanism of effect of acupuncture is a subject of neurophysiological research.

 Acupuncture is performed at certain specified points (acupuncture points) varying in size from a few millimeters to, less frequently, a few centimeters.
 These points are located on the 12 major meridians on the body, each corresponding to a major organ system of the body.
-More than 1000 such points exist; they have been determined by trial and error.
+More than 1000 such points exist; they have been determined by trial and error, and about 350 of these are used in clinical practice.
 Auricular acupuncture refers to the use of various acupuncture points on the external ear: master points, musculoskeletal points, internal organ points, and neuroendocrine points.
 Some auricular points are used for treatment of neurologic disorders.